-Class of building Access requirements Class 1b
+Cla ss of building Access requirements

+Cla ss 1b

+(a) Dwellings located on one allotment (1) and used for short-term holiday accommodatio consisting of- n, To and within-

 (i) 4 to 10 dwellings 1 dwelling

 (ii) 11 to 40 dwellings 2 dwellings

 (iii) 41 to 60 dwellings 3 dwellings

 (iv) 61 to 80 dwellings 4 dwellings

 (v) 81 to 100 dwellings 5 dwellings

 (vi) more than 100 dwellings 5 dwellings plus 1 additional dwelling for each additional 30 dwellings or part thereof in excess of 100 dwellings.

+(b) A boarding house, bed and breakfast, gue house, hostel or the like, other than those described in (a) st To and within-

-Table D3.1 REQUIREMENTS FOR ACCESS FOR PEOPLE WITH A DISABILITY- continued
+Table D3.1 REQUIREMENTS FOR ACCESS FOR PEOPLE WITH A DISABILITY - continued

-Class of building Access requirements A boarding house, bed and breakfast, guest house, hostel or the like, other than those described in (a) To and within- 1 bedroom and associated sanitary facilities; and not less than 1 of each type of room or space for use in common by the residents or guests, including a cooking facility, sauna, gymnasium, swimming pool , laundry, games room, eating area, or the like; and rooms or spaces for use in common by all residents on a floor to which access by way of a ramp complying with AS 1428.1 or a passenger lift is provided.
-(1) A community or strata-type subdivision or development. opment is considered to be on a single Class 2 Common areas From a pedestrian entrance required to be accessible to at least 1 floor containing sole-occupancy units and to the entrance doorway of each sole-occupancy unit located on that level.
-To and within not less than 1 of each type of room or space for use in common by the residents, including a cooking facility, sauna, gymnasium, swimming pool , common laundry, games room, individual shop, eating area, or the like.
-Where a ramp complying with AS 1428.1 or a passenger lift is installed- (a) to the entrance doorway of each sole-occupancy unit; and (b) to and within rooms or spaces for use in common by the residents, located on the levels served by the lift or ramp.
-Class 3
+Class of building Access requirements 1 bedroom and associated sanitary facilities; and not less than 1 of each type of room or space for use in common by the residents or guests, including a cooking facility, sauna, gymnasium, swimming pool, laundry, games room, eating area, or the like; and rooms or spaces for use in common by all residents on a floor to which access by way of a ramp complying with AS 1428.1 or a passenger lift is provided.
+(1) A community or strata-type subdivisio allotment. n or development is considered to be on a single Class 2 Common areas From a pedestrian entrance required to be accessible to at least 1 floor containing sole-occupancy units and to the entrance doorway of each sole-occupancy unit located on that level.
+To and within not less than 1 of each type of room or space for use in common by the residents, including a cooking facility, sauna, gymnasium, swimming pool, common laundry, games room, individual shop, eating area, or the like.
+Where a ramp complying with AS 1428.1 or a passenger lift is installed- (a) to the entrance doorway of each sole-occupancy unit; and (b) to and within rooms or spaces for use in common by the residents,

-Table D3.1 REQUIREMENTS FOR ACCESS FOR PEOPLE WITH A DISABILITY- continued
+Table D3.1 REQUIREMENTS FOR ACCESS FOR PEOPLE WITH A DISABILITY - continued